bvi1994/marko-giphy-keyboard/tutorial.md

 ### Creating Our Own Event and Subscribing (`this.emit`)

-So right now, we have two components that will share a state from the parent component (`index`).
+Right now, we have two components that will share a state from the parent component (`index`).
 We want to update the parent state from the child component.
 In context of this project, we want the `search-bar` component to update the `searchTerm` state from the parent.

 We do using custom events.
-Recall earlier that we used `on-input` to create the `search-bar` component, we can actually create our own `[custom event name] event` in the children that will emit that event.
+Recall earlier that we used `on-input` to create the `search-bar` component, we can actually create our own `[custom event name]` event in the children that will emit that event.
 Then what we can do is have the parent subscribe, or "listen to" for that event.

 [Read more about the NodeJS event enitter](https://nodejs.org/api/events.html#events_class_eventemitter)